frotaur/MaceLenia/README.md

 ├── 🔴 intrinsicruns.py           # Script to run intrisic evolution experiments
-├── modules/                   # All automata and utilities in here │   ├── models/                # Base automaton classes and interfaces │   │   ├── 🔴 MaCELenia.py          # Implementation of the MaCELenia model
+├── modules/                   # All automata and utilities in here │   ├── models/                # Base automaton classes and interfaces │   │   ├── automaton.py            # Base class, all implemented automata inherit from it
+│   │   ├── 🔴 lenia.py              # Standard Lenia implementation, on which we build the MaCE update
+│   │   ├── 🔴 mace_lenia.py          # Implementation of the MaCELenia model
-│   │   ├── 🔴 MaCELeniaCrossChannel.py # Cross-channel extension of MaCELenia
+│   │   ├── 🔴 mace_lenia_cross_channel.py # Cross-channel extension of MaCELenia
-│   │   ├── AsymptoticMaCELenia.py   # MaCELenia with discretization parameters
+│   │   ├── asymp_mace_lenia.py   # MaCELenia with discretization parameters
-│   │   ├── EvolvableMaCELenia.py    # Experimental evolution framework
+│   │   ├── evolvable_mace_lenia.py    # Experimental evolution framework
-│   │   ├── 🔴 Lenia.py              # Standard Lenia implementation
-│   │   ├── FlowLenia.py             # FlowLenia implementation
+│   │   ├── flow_lenia.py             # FlowLenia implementation
 │   │   └── utils/                   # Utilities used by models, such as the LeniaParam class, and random fourier function generation
 │   │        ├── 🔴 leniaparams.py      # All utility for generating random lenia parameters is here.
 Extensively documented, but dense.
 │   │        ├── 🔴 funcgen.py          # Utility for generating functions sampled with random fourier coefficients.
 Document, but dense.